hperrin/svelte-material-ui/components/form-field/README.md

 # Svelte Material UI - Form Field

-FormField is used as a wrapper to align a Web form fields (ie: a checkbox, text input etc) and their label.
+FormField is used as a wrapper to align an input and its label.

 MDC Form Fields make the Input/Label RTL-aware and also activates a ripple effect.